ker0chan/VisualNovelTemplate/README.md

 **Character**: Each scene contains **a character** that will be displayed on screen, along with their name and their current dialog line(s).
 Characters can have multiple poses, with one pose used at a time during a scene (`{{alice,happy}} I'm so happy!`).
 The `hidden` pose can be used on any character, allowing for a character to not appear on screen at all.
 When no pose is mentioned, the `default` pose will be used.
 When no character is mentioned, a default character ("The Narrator") will be used with a hidden pose.
 Characters and poses are referenced by their identifier (This is not correct: `{{The One-Eyed Monster,Very angry}} Rawr!`, this is correct: `{{one-eyed-monster,very-angry}} Rawr!`).

 **Approval**: Characters have an approval level, a number that usually describes **how much they like the player**.
 This is a common feature in dating games which is why it exists here in its own name, but it is simply a number variable at its heart so feel free to use it for something else.
 Like a power level, that goes over 9000.

-# Getting started
-The engine currently handles stories written in [Yarn](https://github.com/InfiniteAmmoInc/Yarn), and exported as a JSON file.
-Yarn is a dialogue editor that helps you build nodes and branching trees in a visual way, similar to Twine.
-In this template, a specific script syntax (**that slightly differs from the standard Yarn syntax**) is used, in order to provide an easy access to the features needed in a visual novel game.
-Check out the scripting syntax below for more information.
-The characters and places data are stored as JSON files that need to be edited by hand.
-Using a JSON editor (like http://www.jsoneditoronline.org/) or a text editor with syntax highlighting (Notepad++, Sublime Text) is strongly recommended.

-## Quickstart instructions
-* Save your story in `data/story.json`
-* Define your characters in `data/characters.json`
-* Define your places in `data/places.json`
-* Edit `css/scene.css` to define the appearance (position, size) of your characters (optional)
-* Edit `index.html` and `end.html` to create your own menu and ending screens (optional for now, but you should at least give a name to your game!)

-## Testing your game
-* If you are creating your game in an offline environement ("I am not a coder"):
-    * Launch `build.bat`.
-This will compile your JSON files into a single javascript file that will be loaded in the page. **You will need to do this everytime you change the content of the JSON files or your story, for the changes to appear in the game.** This might only work for Windows users.
-Sorry.
-    * Open `index.html` in your web browser to start the game, or open `game.html` to skip the menu page.
-* If you are creating your game in a server environement ("I am a coder" or "I'm tired of launching the build script every 5 seconds" or "I'm using a Mac and the build script only works on Windows"):
-    * Edit `main.js` and follow the instructions to enable asynchronous data loading.
-    * Go to `your_server_address/index.html` in your browser to start the game, or `your_server_address/game.html` to skip the menu page.

-## Distributing your game
-Once you're done creating your game (🎉🎉🎉 congratulations 🎉🎉🎉), you might want to make it available online and show it to the world.
-As a web-based game, it simply needs to be hosted somewhere: a personal website or a game hosting website like [itch.io](http://itch.io) or [Gamejolt](http://gamejolt.com) for example.
-Specific instructions for these platforms can be found on their respective website, but the usual steps will require you to package all your files in a zip archive.
-Make sure you put all the game files in the archive.
-You don't have to include `build.dat` or this instructions file, the game will run without them.

 # Scripting syntax
 ## The simplest scene